Titanic Belfast

 • Titanic Beneath – discover the wreck through footage from Dr Robert Ballard’s expeditions, complete with a glass‑floor view of a fish‑eye wreck model.

 • SS Nomadic – board the 1911 tender ship, walk its four decks and see restored interiors that once ferried Titanic’s passengers.
+The vessel has been fully restored to its original glory and is included in the ticket price.

 The attraction also offers multimedia guides (£5) in multiple languages, a Grand Atrium with the Galley Café, The Pantry and the Titanic Store, and the Hickson’s Point destination bar, styled as a 1900s Belfast pub.